As a team owner or co-owner in the Rosita Fantasy Football League, you are bound to all terms and conditions contained in this Constitution.

-**Section 4.6.
-Banio Bowl:** The Loser Ladder culminates in Week 16’s Banio Bowl, which features the 2 teams at the bottom of the Loser Ladder.
-The loser of this match will finish the season in last place, and will be the recipient of the Last Place Takki Award.
+The Loser Ladder culminates in Week 16’s Banio Bowl, which features the 2 teams at the bottom of the Loser Ladder.
+The loser of this match finishes the season in last place, and is the recipient of the Last Place Takki Award.

 ARTICLE 5 – MONEY PRIZES & AWARDS

-**Section 5.1.
-Money Prizes & Distribution:** Money prizes and virtual trophies will be awarded to the teams that finish the season in the Elite Class – that is, 1st, 2nd and 3rd Place.
-The Commissioner will distribute the money prizes (at latest) one week after the Arsenio Bowl, to ensure that all stat corrections processed by the ESPN system are taken into account.
+Money prizes and virtual trophies are awarded to the teams that finish the season in the Elite Class – that is, 1st, 2nd and 3rd Place.
+The Commissioner distributes the money prizes (at latest) one week after the Arsenio Bowl, to ensure that all stat corrections processed by the ESPN system are taken into account.

 A money prize winner technically is required per law to report a net fantasy prize earning (prize money portion, minus entry fee portion) as “miscellaneous income” on his/her tax returns.
 This is solely up to each money prize winner whether or not he/she follows through with this.
 This league is not liable for any legal consequences for a money prize owner choosing not to follow through with this.

-**Section 5.2.
-Championship Trophy:** An actual Arsenio Bowl Championship Trophy will be given to the 1st place winner to hold for 1 year, after which it will be passed on to the following season’s champion.
-The trophy includes room for multiple detail plates that will contain the Arsenio Bowl’s Roman numeral, year, owner name, and team name for the first 18 champions of the Rosita League.
+The league’s tangible “traveling” Arsenio Bowl Championship Trophy will be awarded to the 1st place winner to hold until the following Christmas, when it is passed back to the Commissioner who eventually awards it to the next champion.
+This trophy includes room for multiple detail plaques that contain the Arsenio Bowl’s Roman numeral, year, owner name, and team name for all champions of the Rosita League.
 The league founder is in charge of providing the new champion plaques each year, ordered at FantasyJocks.com.